ARMmbed/mbed-os-example-pelion/README.md

 # Pelion Device Management Client example for Mbed OS

-This is a basic Device Management Client example for Mbed OS with that supports:
+This is a basic Device Management Client example for Mbed OS that supports:
 - The latest Mbed OS and Device Management Client releases.
 - Developer mode provisioning.
 - Firmware Update.